If You Want To Look Like These Celebs At 50, This Is The Ingredient You Need

-For aging skin: Retinol is used in most anti-aging, collagen-boosting beauty products and if you’re looking for anti-aging products, a retinol infused cream will be the most effective.
+For aging skin: Retinol is used in most collagen-boosting beauty products and if you’re looking for something to soften signs of maturing, a retinol-infused cream will be the most effective.

 For pigmentation: If you’ve got pigmentation or a little extra skin damage, speak to your GP about a retinol cream.
 You can work your way up the reti-ladder to Retin-A as your skin gets used to it.

 Check out our fave drugstore retinol here – it costs less than $13!!

 Retinol and all its chemical cousins are sensitive to sunlight.
 This means your skin won’t tolerate the sun as well as usual, so try to use your retinol products at night and always use SPF 30 if you’re using any retinol based face creams.
 If you’re cautious, you can try Rosehip oil, a natural alternative to retinol that’s packed with vitamin A. Check out our guide to Rosehip oil here.
 Retin-A is known to cause red, swollen faces from time to time (just like a chemical peel would), so keep a soothing moisturizer close.
 Stronger creams can cause inflammation, so you should use retinol creams sparingly, to begin with, and increase use as your skin becomes more familiar with the formula.